 If you find that supplements and dietary changes aren’t cutting it, you can consider topical products like Cellex C that’s commonly used as an anti-aging exfoliating treatment.
 Such products can have similar benefits for your hair health.
 If you want to go directly to the source, consider buying vitamin C powder and mixing it with your shampoo.
 You’ll find that the process can have a lifting effect on your hair, similar to what might happen when you bleach it.
 If you’re interested in removing color through the use of vitamin C, you’ll find that it’s a safe and gentle method that won’t damage your hair in the process.

-For healthy, younger-looking hair, make sure your diet includes plenty of Vitamin C and iron.
-If you want a quick vitamin boost for your hair – try this recommendation from Stylecaster.com.
-To give your locks a vital dose of Vitamin C, blend a pre-boiled, but not fully cooked, sweet potato, a half cup of gooseberries, three strawberries, and half of a small red bell pepper until you get a creamy smooth mixture, then apply to scalp and hair.
+Having healthy hair can make a huge difference in our overall appearance.
+To make sure you’re looking your best, treat your hair with the love and care it deserves.
+This includes having a healthy diet that includes plenty of vitamin C and iron.
+Try to lessen the use of heating products (or use a heat protectant) and treat your hair to a special mask or conditioning treatment on occasion.
+You can even try a DIY hair mask using ingredients from your kitchen.
+One example from stylecaster.com is to blend a pre-boiled, but not fully cooked, sweet potato, a half cup of gooseberries, three strawberries, and half of a small red bell pepper until you get a creamy smooth mixture, then apply to scalp and hair.
 Leave the mask on for 15-to-25 minutes, then rinse off with warm water.

 Subscribe today for free to receive our weekly update and never miss an article.